openbmc/docs/security/network-security-considerations.md

 BMCWeb is the Web server for:
  - The Redfish REST APIs.
- - The phosphor-webui Web interface.
+ - The webui-vue Web interface.
  - The Phosphor D-Bus REST interface.
 And initiates WebSockets for:
  - Host KVM.